 The Meyer lemon is slightly smaller and rounder in size than the regular lemon and it has a thinner skin as well.
 The color of the Meyer is more orangey-yellow, the skin is thiner, they are more fragrant and the juice is less tangy than the regular lemon.

-We can’t rave enough about the compatibility of lemon and rosemary, we used the zest from five of these lemons and we have added a healthy measure of chopped fresh rosemary.
+We can’t rave enough about the compatibility of lemon and rosemary.
+We used the zest from five of these lemons and added a bit of chopped fresh rosemary.

-Both the orangey-lemon zest and the specks of rosemary give this moist cake an intense flavor and their specks are visible throughout the cake.
+Both the orangey-lemon zest and the specks of rosemary give this moist cake an intense flavor that will surprise you in the best way possible!

-This loaf cake is so light and moist that it doesn’t need a thick frosting.
+This rosemary lemon cake is so light and moist that it doesn’t need a thick frosting.
 We used a tangy glaze made of lemon juice and confectioners’ sugar to drizzle over the top of the cake.
 Another option would be to sift confectioners’ sugar lightly over the top.

 This recipe will make two loaves of lemon-rosemary deliciousness, one to enjoy now and another loaf to freeze.
 So treat yourself to a nice thick slice of this cake along with a cup of coffee and enjoy! 🙂